zudup/coinapi-sdk/java-rest-v2/README.md

-** Differences between /java-rest/ and /java-rest-v2/ **

 --------------------------------------------------
-Refactoring steps
+Refactoring steps /java-rest/ and /java-rest-v2/
 --------------------------------------------------

 1) changed all the files to be correctly formatted: